 I mean when you’re working fulltime and have two crazy kids (and probably picky!) running around – the last thing you’re going to do is try a new recipe every night!

-When my husband decided to make this Tikka Masala for the first time, I was super excited.
+When my husband decided to make this one-pot tikka masala curry recipe for the first time, I was super excited.
 He knows I love rich dishes like this that are packed with flavour and he thought it would be a nice date night meal.

 Well, it totally reminded me of all those times my mum and I would go and indulge in Tikka Masala and whatever else caught our eye from the menu.

 And, we were surprised by just how easy this was to make.
-While it’s not a traditional tikka masala – it included all those bold rich flavors that I so crave.
+While this is not a traditional one-pot tikka masala curry recipe – it included all those bold rich flavors that I so crave.

 Now it’s become a staple for us.